pineapplemachine/PyDwarf/docs/commandline.md

 ## Accepted arguments

 There is a 1:1 mapping of long argument names to the values in configuration files.
-For a more verbose explanation of the purpose each argument serves it would be best to look to [TODO](config.md).
+For a more verbose explanation of the purpose each argument serves it would be best to look [here](config.md).

 * `-i` `--input`: DF input directory.
 Expects a directory path.
 * `-o` `--output`: DF output directory.
 Expects a directory path.